lorbichara/AC215_FormulaOnePenaltyTool/README.md

 ---

 ### Frontend
-See [Frontend README](src/frontend/frontend-template/README.md) for more details on the fine tuning set up.
+See [Frontend README](src/frontend/frontend-template/README.md) for more details on the frontend set up.

 ---